Simezu Documentation

 Centralizing permissions ensures consistency across applications.
 If a user's permissions change, that change is reflected immediately across all applications.
 There is no need for synchronization jobs or eventual consistency mechanisms.
 Applications always receive the current, authoritative permission state.

-5. Application Integration (Conceptual)
+5. Application Integration

 What Integration Means